brucemwalker/gs_tools/plugnplay/README.md

 You can launch `gspnp_responder` in a terminal window where it will run until killed (eg control-C).
-Run without arguments it passively displays the details of any GRP26XX series phone it sees booting.
+Run without arguments it passively displays the details of any GRP26XX or GXPXXXX series phone it sees booting.

 Eg:
 ```